Cborgg/WEC-Recruitments-Distributed-Systems/README.md

 operations and the files computer_[0-4].txt would be updated.
 The operations are also logged into log.txt which you can tail to check the progress.

 # **Working**
+Each client is simulated as a thread (5 of them in total).
+The clients randomize the file operation and use message queues to communicate "an event".
+The message includes the id of the thread originating the message, the operation (read/write/update) and its own vector clock.
+For the sake of simplicity reads are always done from the beginning of the file and writes are at the end of the file.
+When the peer threads receive the message, it first extracts the vector clock from the message and checks if it can be accepted by using the causal algorithm.
+If it can't be accepted the message is queued.
+If it is accepted then the requested operation is performed.
+Once the operation is performed the thread sends a notification to the logger thread for logging the operation.
+The logger thread is a simple implementation which waits for a message and logs it to the file "log.txt".

+Note that when a thread sends the broadcast message it is received by itself as well.
+So causal alogrithm implementation handles this by always accepting messages originated by itself.
+Mutexes are used when queuing messages to maintain consistency.
+Conditional variables are used instead of a blind while loop when waiting for messages to avoid wastage of cpu cycles.